 Brutes use two-handed weapons (greataxes, greathammers) for massive single-target damage.
 They sacrifice defense for offense, relying on killing enemies before taking too much damage.
 The Cleave ability hits multiple adjacent enemies.
 Best when flanking engaged targets.

-Best with: Greatsword or Greataxe, Heavy Armor, Ring of Strength, Berserker's Amulet Stat focus: Strength, Constitution, Willpower
+Best with: Greatsword or Greataxe, Heavy Armor, Ring of Strength, Berserker's Amulet — see our builds guide for full setup.
+Stat focus: Strength, Constitution, Willpower

 Ranger (B-Tier)